Machine Learning (ML)

 Achieved 99% accuracy on 8000 test images for identifying legitimate sensors, compared to 96% for attackers.

-ML Applications in Magnetic Domain Pattern Images
+PhD: ML Applications in Magnetic Domain Pattern Images

-In order to extract parameters from and/or generate new images of magnetization patterns using micromagnetic simulation data, the images of simulated magnetization patterns will be input into Convolutional Neural Networks (CNNs) and Generative Adversarial Networks (GANs) for training.
+To extract parameters from and/or generate new images of magnetization patterns using micromagnetic simulation data, the images of simulated magnetization patterns will be input into Convolutional Neural Networks (CNNs) and Generative Adversarial Networks (GANs) for training.

 *Worked on the latest technology - Heat Assisted Magnetic Recording (HAMR), the leading high-capacity drive technology.